-Recipients may use CSLFRF payments for any eligible expenses subject to the restrictions set forth in sections 602 and 603 of the Social Security Act as added by section 9901 of the American Rescue Plan Act of 2021 (codified as 42 USC 802 and 42 USC 803 respectively), Treasury's Interim Final Rule and Final Rule, at 31 CFR sections 35.7 and 35.8, and FAQs at (https://home.treasury.gov/system/files/136/SLFRPFAQ.pdf).
+Recipients may use SLFRF payments for any eligible expenses subject to the restrictions set forth in sections 602 and 603 of the Social Security Act as added by section 9901 of the American Rescue Plan Act of 2021 (codified as 42 USC sections 802 and 803 respectively).
+Recipients may also use payments subject to the restrictions set forth Division LL, Section 103 of the Consolidated Appropriations Act, 2023, Treasury's Interim Final Rule and Final Rule, at 31 CFR Part 35, and FAQs available at SLFRF-Final-Rule-FAQ.pdf (treasury.gov) and SLFRPFAQ.pdf (treasury.gov).

-The following activities are not permitted under CSLFRF:
+The following activities are not permitted under SLFRF: